vdruelle/nanopore_basecalling/README.md

 This pipeline is used to basecall raw data generated from a nanopore sequencing run (pod5).
 It performs the following steps:

 - Generate a log file with information about the basecalling process.
 - Basecall the reads using Dorado.
+Does this for the 24 barcoding kit by default, can do 96 with additional option.
 - Split the reads based on detected barcodes and trim the barcodes from the reads (Dorado default behaviour).
 - Convert the barcoded reads to FASTQ format.
 - Generate statistics for the barcoded reads.